OluwafunmilayoB12/Project-2/README.md

 Analyzed performance across country and channel Checked distribution consistency

-→ **False** – no signicant evidence of logistics contraints observed
+→ **False** – no signicant evidence of logistics constraints observed

  **Revenue gaps are diven by demand and pricing factors, not logistics